 Here’s a rundown of some of the most popular terms that teens use to describe modern romance, from the tamest to the riskiest.
 Just to be clear: We’re definitely not suggesting that you violate your child’s privacy, but if you hear or come across any of these terms, there might be more going on than meets the eye.
 Don’t see the term you’re looking for?
 Try this comprehensive list of acronyms or this guide to teen slang.

-Congratulations to Debra Mier, Kelly Grover, Ellie Molise and the staff of Response’s Operation Snowball program, who are recipients of a $5,000 grant from the Highland Park Community Foundation (HPCF).
-Response is among 35 agencies that were awarded HPCF grants for 2017.
-This year’s grant will allow Response to serve 40-50 students from District 113 in the 2018 Operation Snowball Program.
+Congratulations to Debra Mier, Kelly Grover, Ellie Molise and the staff of Response for Teens' Operation Snowball program, who are recipients of a $5,000 grant from the Highland Park Community Foundation (HPCF).
+Response for Teens is among 35 agencies that were awarded HPCF grants for 2017.
+This year’s grant will allow Response for Teens to serve 40-50 students from District 113 in the 2018 Operation Snowball Program.